TheDhejavu/personal-page/README.md

  ## Getting started

  ### Create
- We use the create command to create a new personnal page.
+ Use the create command to create a new personnal page.
 You will be prompted for some questions about  yourself via the CLI

   `page create <folder-name>`